eggfly/pico-mac-nano/README.md

 Audio + and Audio - are presented on their own header pins on the PCB to allow a speaker to be easily connected.
 Using a suitable inductor (the value will depend on the impedance of the speaker you are using) in series with the speaker will filter out some of the higher frequencies so the beep is less buzzy.

-As with the pico-mac project, pico-mac-nano is a proof of concept rather than a full featured device.
+As with the pico-mac project, pico-mac-nano is a personal hobby project and proof of concept rather than a full featured device.
 My aim was to see how small I could make it and this involved some compromises.

 Disclaimer: This project is provided with zero warranty.
 All due care has been taken in design/docs, but if you choose to build it then I disclaim any responsibility for your hardware or personal safety.

 Below is a modified version of [evansm7](https://github.com/evansm7) original readme from pico-mac v0.21 minus the Hardware Construction section since this variant uses a custom PCB so there is no construction to be done.

 # Pico Micro Mac (pico-umac) v0.2
 This project embeds the [umac Mac 128K